At Least 1000 Words (2002)

 “A picture is worth a thousand words.
 Well, there is a picture in you.
 And not even a thousand words can describe it.” – Maharaj Ji.

-At Least 1000 Words has seventeen beautifully crafted tracks that take you on a journey through different moods and facets of human life.
+At Least 1000 Words features the considerable musical talents of George Davies, Dave Danielli, Emma Williams and Lucy Welsman.
+The seventeen beautifully crafted tracks take you on a journey through different moods and facets of human life.

 Under the name of the band is another symbol, two triangles growing outwards from a circle.
 This symbol is derived from the symbol used for The Ug Brothers.

 Many bands use a distinctive symbol to represent their band.
-The Red Hot Chili Peppers, Blue Oyster Cult, Prince during one of his manifestations, and the individual members of Led Zepellin are all examples.
+The Red Hot Chili Peppers, Blue Oyster Cult, Prince during one of his manifestations, and the individual members of Led Zeppelin are all examples.

 The symbol for The Ug Brothers had four triangles growing outwards from a central circle.
 Each one was to represent each band member.
 Dave and George, being stage left and right respectively, retained their triangles.
 Graham’s and Natalie’s triangles were removed, because they were never part of Flicker.